As many as 4,850 crashes have been blamed on texting or using other wireless communications in Florida.

 Hopefully, the new law will eliminate car accidents in the Sunshine State.

-The Law Office of Carey Leisure & Neal located in Pinellas, Pasco, Hernando, Hillsborough, Polk, and Manatee.
+The Law Office of Carey Leisure Carney located in Pinellas, Pasco, Hernando, Hillsborough, Polk, and Manatee.

 We specialize in pedestrians, and auto accidents.
 Please contact Carey & Leisure one of the best Personal Injury Lawyers in the Tampa Bay Area please call for a free consultation.